adew-eniola/Simple-Quiz-CLI-/README.md

 ## 📘 Description

 A console-based program written in JavaScript that allows user to play a quiz.
-Mainly allows users to check if an answer to a question is correct.
+Checks if answers are correct, provides correct answers incase of wrong answers, and keeps a score of correct answers

 ---